Spectral Imbalance Causes Forgetting in Low-Rank Continual Adaptation: Experiments

 \subsection{Main Results}

 We evaluate our method on the encoder-decoder model LLaVA.
-The experiments (Tab.~\ref{tab:comparisonUCIT} and \ref{tab:comparisonDCL}) are conducted on UCIT \cite{guo2025mcitlib} and MLLM-DCL \cite{guo2025mcitlib} benchmarks, including various instruction formats such as image captioning, visual question-answer, and multiple-choice questions.
+The experiments (Tab.~\ref{tab:comparisonUCIT} and~\ref{tab:comparisonDCL}) are conducted on the UCIT~\cite{guo2025mcitlib} and the MLLM-DCL~\cite{guo2025mcitlib} benchmarks, including various instruction formats such as image captioning, visual question-answer, and multiple-choice questions.
 Detailed experiment settings are presented in Appendix \ref{app:implementation} and \ref{app:benchmarks}.

 We report the accuracy of each learned task after the model has been trained on all tasks.
-Additionally, we present four aggregate metrics: \emph{Mean Final Accuracy} (MFN), \emph{Mean Average Accuracy} (MAA), \emph{Backward Transfer} (BWT) following SEFE~\citep{chen2025sefe} and \emph{Forward Transfer} (FWT) following ZSCL~\citep{zheng2023preventing}.
+Additionally, we present four aggregated metrics: \emph{Mean Final Accuracy} (MFN), \emph{Mean Average Accuracy} (MAA), \emph{Backward Transfer} (BWT) following SEFE~\citep{chen2025sefe} and \emph{Forward Transfer} (FWT) following ZSCL~\citep{zheng2023preventing}.
+This setting stresses both stability and plasticity during sequential adaptation.
 Definitions of these metrics are provided in Appendix \ref{app:metrics}.

-EBLoRA achieves state-of-the-art performance on the four aggregate metrics in each of these settings, demonstrating that our approach consistently mitigates backward forgetting and enhances forward transfer.
+EBLoRA achieves state-of-the-art performance on the four aggregated metrics in each of these settings, demonstrating that our approach consistently mitigates backward forgetting and enhances forward transfer.

 \paragraph{Plasticity of EBLoRA.} Importantly, as shown in Fig.~\ref{fig:radar_first}, EBLoRA retains the ability to continuously acquire new tasks without sacrificing plasticity, indicating that the improved stability does not come at the cost of adaptability.